 Such as going to the emergency department with a headache and getting a CT scan to rule out an aneurysm or a brain tumor.

-Or, as in this video example, being worked up for a heart attack when the most likely diagnosis is a simple case of heartburn.
-(Warning: video contains some bad language!)
+Or, as in this video example, being worked up for a heart attack … read on

 Two recent stories from Kaiser Health News caught my attention because they underscore the burden placed on patients to understand exactly what services their health insurance does or doesn’t cover.